maksimKorzh/console-game-library/README.md

   - RefreshScreen() - updates screen buffer
   - getch() - gets raw character without echoing and line buffering
   - Leave() - does some housekeeping (needs some extra work to restore windows console)
+  - PrintMap(int pos_x, int pos_y, int map_width, int map_height, char *map)

-  - PrintMap - prints game's map to screen at given coordinates (x, y)
+        Prints game's map to screen at given coordinates (x, y)

-    (

         int pos_x,        // x coordinate where to print a map on the screen
         int pos_y,        // y coordinate where to print a map on the screen

-        int map_width,    // the constant value of map width

-        int map_height,   // the constant value of map height

-        char *map         // map array
+        int map_width,    // the constant value of map width int map_height,   // the constant value of map height char *map         // map array

-    )

   use this "char screen[SCREEN_SIZE];" array to print something to screen, e.g. to print single character at given position use: